soniya20/RCB_Players/README.md

 Download this code to your machine.

-To execute test.py file run below command:
+To run test.py file run below command:

     python3 test.py